Skip to main content

 Learning from recent drought

-During the 2018-2019 drought the Nicholls significantly de-stocked, which took some pressure off the land.
+During the 2018–2019 drought, the Nicholls significantly de-stocked, which took some pressure off the land.

 ‘We halved our cow numbers.
 We managed to maintain our sheep numbers pretty well.
 Getting out of all the lambs pretty early.
 Just sort of managing our numbers, managing our breeders more than anything’ – Anthony Nicholls

 Anthony is wanting to change aspects of his grazing management, however certain challenges are still proving difficult.
 The Nicholls have four blocks that are spread out, which makes managing their farming system quite complicated.
 They are in the process of figuring out what they need in order to implement rotational grazing, noting multiple challenges given the terrain and access to water points for livestock in the landscape.
-One of the challenges that Anthony has identified is the topography including ‘serious hills’ and that they have to move between a number of blocks.
-Rotational grazing requires a careful approach to managing their ewes, particularly twinners.
-They are running composites and have ‘pretty high lambing rates,’ and the Nicholls need to be ‘very careful about not disturbing them too much during lambing.’
-With all this in mind, Anthony’s plans include subdividing more areas of the farm with either permanent or electric fencing, expanding on existing water systems and putting in more dams, where underground water isn’t available.
+One of the challenges that Anthony has identified is the topography including ‘serious hills’ and the need to move between a number of blocks.
+Rotational grazing also requires a careful approach to managing their ewes, particularly twinners.
+They are running composites and have ‘pretty high lambing rates’, and the Nicholls need to be ‘very careful about not disturbing them too much during lambing.’
+With all this in mind, Anthony’s plans include subdividing more areas of the farm with either permanent or electric fencing, expanding existing water systems and putting in more dams where underground water isn’t available.
 He is also ‘looking to run our cattle in bigger mobs, and our ewes and lambs after lamb marking and weaning.’

 Preparing for dryer times

-Part of their plan in becoming better prepared for dry times is to implement a stock management area (SMA).
-And so, in 2023, the Nicholls got involved with the Riverina Drought Resilient Soils and Landscapes project.
-The Nicholls are one of fifteen producers in the Riverina who are being supported to implement one of three practices (enhanced farm dams, native shelterbelts, or stock management areas) to improve landscape-level drought resilience, and to set up long-term soil health monitoring.
-Previously, they have worked with LLS to make enhancements to a dam and they began revegetating the landscape with tree planting and shelterbelts in years prior.
+Previously, they have worked with LLS to make enhancements to a dam and begin revegetating the landscape with tree planting and shelterbelts.
 Their aim with the SMA is to have an additional option in drought that can help to protect their pastures and soils if needed, especially when their stocking rates can’t be reduced to match carrying capacity and when their feed production is declining.

 ‘We want to be a lot better set up, in the hills particularly, which took a bit of a hammering through the drought.
 We’ve learned a lot of lessons since then.’ – Anthony Nicholls